vizui/designpatterns/docs/content/patterns/components/menus.md

 [pattern]
 ### Form Controls
 Sometimes menus can contain form elements like checkboxes.
 Use checkboxes for both single and multi-select options.
-In some situations
+When dealing with a multi-selectable collection of checkboxes, it's likely beneficial to keep the menu open after items are checked.
+Otherwise, menus should close after items are clicked.
 [preview]
 <ul style="display: inline-block; position: relative; float: none; width: 200px;" class="dropdown-menu has-icon" role="menu" aria-labelledby="dropdownMenu2">
   <li class="dropdown-header">Single-select</li>